jspark311/CppPotpourri/extras/doc/KeyValuePair.md

 ## Destructor behavior

-The `KeyValuePair` destructor *will not* free memory referenced by pointers, unless the instance being destroyed was instructed to do so earlier in its life-cycle.

 The `KeyValuePair` destructor *will* subsequently call the destructor for the `KeyValuePair` referenced by its `_next` member, if applicable.
 This ensures the release of all memory associated with a list of `KeyValuePair` being handled by its head.

-## Usage example